adeeena/mikroagresszi-wiki-pages/CONTRIBUTING.md

-# Contributing to Gender Utikalauz
+# Contributing to Mikroagresszi Wiki

 Thank you for considering contributing to Gender Utikalauz.
 We welcome your contributions to help make this project a valuable resource for the LGBTQ community in Hungary.
 Please take a moment to review this guide to understand how you can contribute effectively.